What would an effective EB therapy look like?

 - cells carrying the correct(ed) gene: cell (or cell-gene) therapy

-- drugs to reduce production of, or reduce impact of, the faulty protein, or increase production of compensatory proteins: drug therapy
+- drugs to reduce production of, or reduce the impact of, the faulty protein, or increase the production of compensatory proteins: drug therapy

 Systemic versus localized therapies

-To develop a durable therapy, a persistent stem-cell population will need to be provided.
-Human epidermis consists of a stratified squamous epithelium that is replenished constantly, with a complete turnover every 3–4 weeks by resident stem cells in the epidermis.
+To develop durable therapy, a persistent stem-cell population will need to be provided.
+The human epidermis consists of a stratified squamous epithelium that is replenished constantly, with a complete turnover every 3–4 weeks by resident stem cells in the epidermis.
 However, in EB, recurrent blistering depletes the stem cell pool.
-Epidermal stem cells and other skin stem cell populations and extracutaneous sources of pluripotent stem cells, are in development for gene- cell therapy approaches both to modify disease severity and to improve quality of life for people living with RDEB.
+Epidermal stem cells and other skin stem cell populations and extracutaneous sources of pluripotent stem cells are in development for gene- cell therapy approaches both to modify disease severity and to improve quality of life for people living with RDEB.